osuelflo/wanderlust/README.md

 FROM planet_osm_polygon AS l
 WHERE t.osm_id = l.osm_id;
 ```
 Yay!
 Now we have a few different weighting systems for generating routes.
-Time to go outside.
+Now you can feel free to use the dropdown menu to pick your own route-selection style.